GaloisInc/smaccmpilot-org/pages/software/loading.md

 The bootloader is active for the first five seconds after the Pixhawk is powered on.
 When active, the bootloader will rapidly flash the red LED only.
 The uploader must initiate communication with the Pixhawk while the bootloader is active.
-N.B.: we have had problems trying to use the bootloader from within a virtual machine.
+Because of this five second time limit, we have had problems trying to use the bootloader from within a virtual machine.

 If there is no program flashed to the Pixhawk, bootloader will stay active for as